chz31/notes_and_examples/workflows/MONAI_seg/04_monai_nnunet_run_worflow.md

   --verbose True
 ```

-(Not tested) Limit number of workers
+(Not tested) Limit number of workers for all folders:
 ```
 nnUNetv2_predict_from_modelfolder \
   -i infer_in \